CUBRID/cubrid-manual/en/admin/control.rst

 ::

-    broker_log_top -F "01/19 15:00:25.000" -T "01/19 15:15:25.180" log1.log
+    broker_log_top -F "13-01-19 15:00:25.000" -T "13-01-19 15:15:25.180" log1.log

 The part where the time format is omitted is set to 0 by default.
-This means that -F "01/19 00:00:00.000" -T "01/20 00:00:00.000" is input.
+This means that -F "13-01-19 00:00:00.000" -T "13-01-20 00:00:00.000" is input.

 ::

-    broker_log_top -F "01/19" -T "01/20" log1.log
+    broker_log_top -F "13-01-19" -T "13-01-20" log1.log

 The following logs are the results of executing the broker_log_top utility; logs are generated from Nov.
 11th to Nov.
-12th, and it is displayed in the order of the longest execution of SQL statements.
-Each month and day are separated by a slash (/) when specifying period.
+12th 2013, and it is displayed in the order of the longest execution of SQL statements.
+Each year, month and day are separated by a hyphen (-) when specifying period.
 Note that "\*.sql.log" is not recognized so the SQL logs should be separated by a white space on Windows.

 ::

     --Execution broker_log_top on Linux
-    % broker_log_top -F "11/11" -T "11/12" -t *.sql.log
+    % broker_log_top -F "13-11-11" -T "13-11-12" -t *.sql.log

     query_editor_1.sql.log
     query_editor_2.sql.log